 There is no fixed run time; the system may be run for a short or long period of time according to the experimental need.

 - Because full length read data is streamed in real time, it may be analysed in real-time.
-Primary analyses are performed locally on each node and the secondary analyses may be run in parallel on the user's network.
-MinIONs and GridION nodes can therefore be Run until... sufficient data has been collected to answer the experimental question.
-More.
+MinIONs, PromethIONs and GridION nodes can therefore be "Run until..." sufficient data has been collected to answer the experimental question.

 What read lengths does the system give?

-The system processed the lengths of DNA that are presented to it rather than 'generating' a read length.
+The system processes the lengths of DNA that are presented to it rather than 'generating' a read length.
 It is designed to process very long read lengths; tens of kb in a single read consisting of both strands of a template molecule, using a hairpin sample prep.

-How much will GridION and MinION systems cost?
+How much will the systems cost?

-GridION nodes are fitted with local computing hardware; you will not need to purchase a dedicated server for the system
+MinION requires a laptop of sufficient performance.
+PromethION and GridION nodes are fitted with local computing hardware; you will not need to purchase a dedicated server for the system

-Oxford Nanopore has developed methods of analysing proteins using its proprietary nanopore-based system.
+Oxford Nanopore has developed methods of analysing proteins using its proprietary nanopore-based systems.
 The product is not yet commercially available, as the Company continues to develop these methods and the commercial product.
 More information will be disclosed in due course.